What Kind Of Food Do We Cook?

 We like to think Good Things is not just about food.
 We’re a family with ideas about food, about what a meal should consist of and how you should feel when you leave a table.
 We aim, every day, to capture and give you some part of these ideas in Good Things - be that in your own home, at one of our courses, or at a popup.

 Carmel believes that every meal should do more than merely fill you up until the next meal.
-It is her view that food is not just ingredients combined, cooked and served, but a complete and complex experience.
+It is her view that food is not just ingredients combined, cooked and served, but a complete and joyous experience where people come together to appreciate honest food.
+Restaurants are not for status, but for experience, and food is about goodness, not about fuel.

-If that concept is a little wooly for you, the facts are as follows:
+If that concept is a little too wooly for you, the facts are as follows:

 All ingredients are fresh, in season, sourced locally and where possible produced with an organic ethos.